Multi-robot task allocation for safe planning against stochastic hazard dynamics: Greedy heuristics

 The forward greedy algorithm (see Algorithm~\ref{alg:fg_distributed}) is initialized with no tasks allocated to any of the robots.
 It then iteratively updates this allocation by choosing the task-robot pair with the best optimality gain until every task is allocated to one robot.
 The computation of the iteration steps is distributed among the robots.

 Algorithm~\ref{alg:fg_distributed} proceeds as follows.
-First, define the following variables for each step $k$: $\{T_r^k\}_{r \in R}$ denotes the current task allocation, and $\{f_r^k\}_{r \in R}$ stores the evaluated function values for each robot $r$.
+First, define the following variables for each step $k$: $\{T_r^k\}_{r \in R}$ denotes the current task allocation, and $\{f_r^k\}_{r \in R}$ stores the evaluated safety objective function values for each robot $r$.
 Furthermore, $J^k$ is the set of tasks yet to be allocated and $R^k$ is the set of robots which needs to update their bids in the next step.
 Initially, no tasks are assigned, hence $T_r^0=\emptyset$ for all $r \in R$ (see Line~\ref{alg:fg_distributed_line_1}).
 In each step exactly one task is allocated, hence we need $|T|$ steps to complete the algorithm (Line~\ref{alg:fg_distributed_line_2}).
 At each iteration $k$, all robots $r \in R$ submit a bid (see Line~\ref{alg:fg_distributed_line_3}--\ref{alg:fg_distributed_line_5}), which consists of the pair $(t_r^k,\delta_r^k)$.
 Each robot $r$ chooses the task $t_r^k$ from the list of unallocated tasks $J^{k-1}$, such that it obtains the best optimality gain $\delta_r^k$ with respect to the individual objective function $f_r$.
-After collecting all the bids, we choose the robot $r^k$ which generates the best optimality gain with respect to the collective objective: the multiplicative group success $F$ (Line~\ref{alg:fg_distributed_line_6}).
+After collecting all the bids, we choose the robot $r^k$ which generates the best optimality gain with respect to the collective objective: the multiplicative group safety $F$ (Line~\ref{alg:fg_distributed_line_6}).
 Due to our auction-based formulation in this line, we can choose the task-robot pair with the best collective gain efficiently.
-Between Lines~\ref{alg:fg_distributed_line_7}--\ref{alg:fg_distributed_line_8}, we simply set the values of $f_r^k$, $T_r^k$ for all $r \in R$ and $R^k$, $J^k$ according to our choice from the task allocation.\footnote{Note that only the robots choosing the same task as $r^k$ have to update their bids in the next iteration (see Line~\ref{alg:fg_distributed_line_9} at step $k$ and Line~\ref{alg:fg_distributed_line_3} at step $k+1$).
-The rest of the robots simply submit their bids from the previous iteration (see Line~\ref{alg:fg_distributed_line_5}).
-The variable $R^k$ is initialized with $R^0=R$, since in the first iteration all robots have to calculate their bids.}
+Between Lines~\ref{alg:fg_distributed_line_7}--\ref{alg:fg_distributed_line_8}, we simply set the values of $f_r^k$, $T_r^k$ for all $r \in R$ and $R^k$, $J^k$ according to our choice from the task allocation.\footnote{Note that only the robots choosing the same task as $r^k$ \revi{(i.e., $r$ such that $t_r^k=t_{r^k}^k$)} have to update their bids in the next iteration (see Line~\ref{alg:fg_distributed_line_9} at step $k$ and Line~\ref{alg:fg_distributed_line_3} at step $k+1$).
+The rest of the robots simply submit their bids from the previous iteration (see Line~\ref{alg:fg_distributed_line_5}). } As a remark, one can also implement the greedy algorithm using a log transform of our objective yielding instead the objective $\sum_{r \in R} \log (f_r(T_r))$.
+This transformation would still yield the exact same algorithm steps and solutions for both the forward and later the reverse greedy algorithms.\footnote{Moreover, the function $\sum_{r \in R} \log (f_r(T_r))$ is again both nonsubmodular and nonsupermodular with rescaled ratios for the performance guarantees in the next subsection.
+Submodular/supermodular like properties are well-established to be invariant under strictly increasing reparameterizations (which includes log-transform)\cite{bach2019submodular}.}